smith7800/haxor/doc/technical-details.md

 Message start string
 --------------------

-The message start string used by StartCOIN is:
+The message start string used by haxor is:

 ```
 0xff, 0xc4, 0xba, 0xdf